RajveerSodhi/COSC310/README.md

 # EduPool😎

+## Created for COSC 310 course as a team project, but this branch has been modified as per personal direction by Rajveer Sodhi

 The below text outlines the requirements for a canvas quiz like platform designed to facilitate interaction among administrators, students, and professors.
 The system aims to provide a seamless experience in course management, assignment distribution, and grading, alongside fostering an engaging community through a discussion portal.

 ## User Requirements